 Plan for storage

-It goes without saying that in order to maintain the calm and serene atmosphere in a bedroom, the things need to be stored out of sight.
+It goes without saying that in order to maintain the calm and serene atmosphere in a contemporary bedroom, the things need to be stored out of sight.
 There are several ways to achieve this.
 A spacious bedside table with drawers can hold your bedtime books, lotions, and reading glasses, which are still within reach.
 A skirted table, or a small dresser with drawers will give you even more space.
 A trunk or a storage bench at the foot of your bed is useful for storing your sheets, blankets, and pillows.
 Some beds are even designed with headboards with built-in shelves or sliding panels.

 Treat the windows

 A gorgeously dressed window won’t only help frame the view on your garden.
-It will also provide an additional way to bring in colour, pattern, texture and softness to the bedroom.
+It will also provide an additional way to bring in color, pattern, texture and softness to the bedroom.
 However, in window treatments, the most important consideration is the contrast.
 Combine soft sheer curtains with opaque roller blinds, which both block the morning light when you need extra sleep, and keep your room private at night.

 Invest in posh linens

-Nothing adds effortless comfort to a bedroom like beautiful linens and luxurious fabrics.
+Nothing adds effortless comfort to a contemporary bedroom like beautiful linens and luxurious fabrics.
 Stay away from sheets that aren’t 100 percent cotton, or linen with thread count less than 350.
 Even so, send your sheets to the dry cleaners for professional washing and pressing.
 It doesn’t cost much, but they’ll feel as if they just arrived from the 5-star hotel.
 Add more sensually-feeling fabrics, such as a soft cashmere or mohair throw for the reading chair, or silk or textured wall coverings.

 Consider layered lighting

-Instead of having one central fixture that gives no transition between sunlight-bright and total darkness, you should layer the lighting option throughout the room.
+Instead of having one central fixture that gives no transition between sunlight-bright and total darkness, you should layer the lighting option throughout your contemporary bedroom.
 While small lamps can focus light for reading or create intimate atmosphere in nooks, accent lights help illuminate the walls or art pieces.
 A bedside lamp with a movable arm and an adjustable dimmer is the first one you should get, while separate switches for each light will let you set the lighting scheme that suits your present mood.